Alaska Apostille Services — Fast & Simple Mail-In Processing

 Why You May Need an Apostille for Alaska Documents

-An apostille is required when an Alaska-issued document will be used in another country that is part of the Hague Apostille Convention.
-The apostille certifies the authenticity of the document so it can be legally recognized abroad.
+An apostille is required when an Alaska-issued document will be used in a country that is part of the Hague Apostille Convention.
+It confirms the document’s authenticity so it can be legally recognized abroad.
+If the destination country is not part of the Hague Convention, Alaska issues a Certificate of Authority instead.

-Common reasons Alaska documents require an apostille include dual citizenship applications, visas, studying overseas, marriage abroad, international business transactions, adoption matters, and foreign legal or government requirements.
+Common reasons Alaska documents may need an apostille include dual citizenship, visa applications, studying abroad, marriage abroad, international business, adoption, and foreign legal requirements.

 Apostille Pricing Alaska